agentjido/jido_character/PLAN.md

 	1. Every “update” function (e.g. Cognitive.add_memory(character, memory_attrs)) should:
 	•	Retrieve the existing character.cognitive
 	•	Build a changeset with the new memory
-	•	Apply changes, produce a new %JidoCharacter{...}
+	•	Apply changes, produce a new %Jido.Character{...}
 	•	Return the new version
 Example pattern:

-def add_memory(%JidoCharacter{} = char, memory_attrs) do
+def add_memory(%Jido.Character{} = char, memory_attrs) do
   new_memories = [memory_attrs | char.cognitive.memories]

   new_cognitive =
     char.cognitive
-    |> JidoCharacter.Cognitive.changeset(%{memories: new_memories})
+    |> Jido.Character.Cognitive.changeset(%{memories: new_memories})
     |> Ecto.Changeset.apply_changes()

-  JidoCharacter.update(char, %{cognitive: new_cognitive})
+  Jido.Character.update(char, %{cognitive: new_cognitive})
 end

 	2. Versioning or “Evolution increment”
-	•	If you want an auto-incrementing version, you can store it in JidoCharacter.Evolution.TemporalState or in the top-level character.version.
+	•	If you want an auto-incrementing version, you can store it in Jido.Character.Evolution.TemporalState or in the top-level character.version.
-	•	Each time you do JidoCharacter.update/2, increment or adjust the version.
+	•	Each time you do Jido.Character.update/2, increment or adjust the version.
 This ensures prior states remain distinct.
 	3. Testing
 	•	Test that repeated calls produce new structures with updated timestamps or version fields.
 	•	Confirm old references remain intact.